go-to-k/image-scanner-with-trivy/README.md

 This is an AWS CDK Construct that allows you to **scan container images with Trivy in CDK deployment layer**.

-If it detects vulnerabilities, it can **prevent the image from being pushed to the ECR for the application**.
+If it detects vulnerabilities, it can **prevent the image from being pushed to ECR, or block deployments to ECS, Lambda, and other services**.
 You can also choose to **receive notifications without failing the deployment**.

 Scan results and **SBOM (Software Bill of Materials) can be output to S3** for further analysis and compliance reporting.